gophersaurus/framework/README.md

 ####The Root Directory

-The root directory of a fresh Laravel installation contains a variety of folders:
+The root directory of a fresh Gophersaurus installation contains a variety of folders:

 * The `app` directory, as you might expect, contains the core code of your application.
-  It also implements the `server` `package` in your application.
+  It also implements the `server` package in your application.
 * The `bootstrap` folder contains a few files that bootstrap the framework and configure autoloading.
-  It also implements the `bootstrap` `package` in your application.
+  It also implements the `bootstrap` package in your application.
 * The `config` directory, as the name implies, contains all of your application's configuration settings and logic.
-  It also implements the `config` `package` in your application.
+  It also implements the `config` package in your application.
-* The `public` directory contains the front controller and your assets (images, JavaScript, CSS, etc.).
+* The `public` directory contains your assets (images, JavaScript, CSS, etc.).

 ####The App Directory

 The "meat" of your application lives in the `app` directory.
 The `app` directory ships with a variety of additional directories such as `controllers`, `middleware`, `models`, and `services`.

 * The `controllers` directory, contains all the core controller code of your application.
-  It also implements the `controllers` `package` in your application.
+  It also implements the `controllers` package in your application.
 * The `middleware` directory, contains all the core middleware code of your application.
-  It also implements the `middleware` `package` in your application.
+  It also implements the `middleware` package in your application.
 * The `models` directory, contains all the core middleware code of your application.
-  It also implements the `models` `package` in your application.
+  It also implements the `models` package in your application.
 * The `services` directory, contains all the service code of your application.
   Multiple service `packages` are implemented in the `services` directory.
-Service `package` names usually depend on the kind of service, as well as the URI endpoint for that particular service.
+Service package names usually depend on the kind of service, as well as the URI endpoint for that particular service.

-> Note on `service` `package` names: In the example directory structure above, we can determine that the endpoint for the `weather` `service` is located at `http://api.openweathermap.org/data/2.5/weather`.
+> Note on `service` package names: In the example directory structure above, we can determine that the endpoint for the `weather` `service` is located at `http://api.openweathermap.org/data/2.5/weather`.
 This convention is useful for quickly identifying a URI `service` endpoint in your application.

 ###Configuration Settings